Captions for visual material in MLA Style

-A caption is the text accompanying an image inserted in your written work, normally directly below it.
-Each image should be labelled Figure (which is usually abbreviated to 'Fig.') with a sequential number (e.g. 'Fig. 1' or 'Fig. 2') in the in-text reference.
-The format is a bit different from Works Cited – the artist/creator is listed by first name then surname, and punctuation within each container is all commas with a full stop after the last container item.
-Name the artist if known, the title of the work (italicised) or a description if there is no title, then a reference to the original source.
-If the date is unknown use n.d., which means no date.
-When you do not have an exact date but have a rough idea, use circa which means about, before the year.
+A caption is the text accompanying an image normally directly below it.
+Each image should be labelled Figure (which is usually abbreviated to 'Fig.') with a sequential Arabic number (e.g. 'Fig. 1' or 'Fig. 2') in the in-text reference.
+The format in a caption is a bit different from Works Cited – the artist/creator is listed by first name then surname and commas are placed between each referencing element.
+Name the artist if known, the title of the work (italicised) or a description if there is no title (not italicised), a description of the medium (optional), then the date.
+If the date is unknown, omit this detail.
+When you do not have an exact date but have a rough idea, use circa which means about, before the year or range (e.g. circa 1900, circa early 19th century).

-NOTE: There is no need to list an image in Works Cited if the caption provides complete information about the source and the source is not cited in the text.
-Images discussed in your text but not inserted as a captioned illustration, should be listed in the Works Cited.
+In the works cited list, references for images are formatted as other reference types, using the MLA style principles.
+There is no need to list an image in Works Cited if the caption provides complete bibliographic information about the source and the source is not cited in the text (see sec.1.7 of the MLA Handbook for further detail).
+Generally, however, an image would not be included in an assignment that is not discussed in-text.
 MLA does not require a separate illustrations list.

 Image scanned from a book/magazine

-Order: First name, last name, Title of work, date created, medium, institution or collection holding work.
-2nd container (publication it is taken from) order: author, title, publisher, year, page or plate number OR webpage details OR DOI number].
+Works cited order: Last name, first name.
+Title of work, medium (optional), Institution or collection holding work, date created.
+2nd container (publication it is taken from) order: author, (first name, last name), title, publisher, year, page or plate number OR DOI number OR webpage details.

 If no creator is identifiable, provide a brief description in place of the author:

-Figure 11.
-Graffiti of a girl with a balloon on a wall in Wellington, n.d., personal photograph by author, 5 September, 2015.
+Works cited list: Street art of a girl with a balloon on a wall in Wellington.
+Photograph by author, 5 September, 2015.

-Figure 2.
-Postcard of a lithograph of chickens in a farmyard, circa1899, Metropolitan Museum of Fine Art, New York, 2011.
+Works cited list: Postcard of a lithograph of chickens in a farmyard, circa 1899.
+Metropolitan Museum of Fine Art, New York, 2011.

 Image downloaded from an image database or institution website

-Order: First name, last name, Title of Work (italicised), date created, medium of work, institution or collection holding work.
+Works cited order: Last name, first name, Title of Work (italicised), medium of work, date created, institution or collection holding work.
 2nd container details [e.g. database/website name], collection identifier number [if available] or URL.

 Personal Work